There is a dark mode button on the bottom right

 “Okay, sir please remain calm.
 What is your name and phone number?”

 “My name is Sona, and my phone number is xxx-xxx-xxxx,” I replied.

 “Are you in any immediate danger?”

 “No, but someone is bleeding out!
 What should I do?!”

-“Find some kind of bandage and put pressure on the wound, keep doing this until the ambulance arrives.”
+“Find some kind of bandage or a cloth and apply pressure on the wound, keep doing this until the paramedics arrive.”